-1.1 Academy Transformation Trust is a multi-academy trust consisting of 22 academies in the East and West Midlands and in the East of England.
-The Directors of the Trust are the admissions authority for all our academies and they apply all aspects of the regulation and procedure detailed in this policy fairly and equally to all those who wish to attend one of our academies.
+- 1.1 Academy Transformation Trust is a multi-academy trust consisting of academies in the East and West Midlands and in the East of England.
+The Directors of our Trust are the admissions authority for all our academies, and they apply all aspects of the regulations and procedures detailed in this policy fairly and equally to all those who wish to attend one of our academies.

-- 1.2 This policy has due regard to
+- 1.2 This policy has due regard to the following legislation and any regulations there under:

-- the School Admissions Code 2014
+- The School Admissions Code (2014)

-- the School Admission Appeals Code 2012
+- The School Admission Appeals Code (2012)

-- the Equality Act 2010
+- The Equality Act (2010)

-- the Human Rights Act 1998
+- The Human Rights Act (1998)

-- the School Standards Framework Act 1998 and any regulations thereunder.
+- The School Standards Framework Act (1998)

-Further information on the regulations related to academy admissions can be found at gov.uk/guidance/academy-admissions.
+Further information on the regulations related to academy admissions can be found here. gov.uk/guidance/academy-admissions.

-- 1.3 All children whose statement of special educational needs or education health and care plan names the academy must be admitted (following paragraph 1.6 of the School Admissions Code, December 2014).
-Information on each academy's SEN local offer can be found on the academy's website. - 1.4 Where fewer applications are received than the number of places available for a relevant age group (i.e. the normal age that pupils are admitted to the academy) then all applicants will be offered a place. - 1.5 Where there are more applications than places for a relevant age group then the oversubscription criteria detailed in paragraph 5.1 below will be used to determine which children are offered a place. - 1.6 The Local Academy Committee for each academy has responsibility, on behalf of the Directors of the Trust, for monitoring the application of this policy to ensure fairness and consistency across the Trust. - 1.7 For the purpose of this policy, 'working days' are considered to be days when the relevantacademy is open to pupils.
+1.3 All children with an Education, Health and Care Plan (EHCP) that specifies the academy as the placement school will be automatically admitted.
+Information on each academy's local SEN offer can be found on that academy's website.

+- 1.4 Where fewer applications are received than the number of places available for a relevant age group (i.e., the normal age that pupils are admitted to the academy), all applicants will be offered a place. - 1.5 Where there are more applications than places for a relevant age group, the oversubscription criteria detailed at 5.1 will be used to determine which children are offered a place. - 1.6 The Local Governing Board (LGB) for each academy has responsibility, on behalf of ATT's Directors, for monitoring the application of this policy to ensure fairness and consistency across our Trust. - 1.7 For the purposes of this policy, working days are defined as days when the relevant academy is open to pupils.